 And to the best of my ability, though I have been through a lot of pain and loss, I have maintained the promise I made to myself many years ago, in the seemingly-eternal darkness of my childhood, that I would never, no matter what, allow myself to become what was done to me.
 That no matter how cruelly I was treated, I would not give in to becoming a person who used their own pain to justify doing harm.
 That I would do my best to help, even when it cost me something, even when it cost me a lot.
 That I would not deny anyone their humanity, not even the people who did me harm.
 That I wouldn’t lie to myself that I hated where I love, because the loved caused me pain or couldn’t or wouldn’t be in my life.

 That I would decide who I am, I would decide how I behave, and not pretend that how anyone treated me, what anyone said about me, what anyone felt about me, what I got or lost or was denied, decided for me.
-That I would keep trying, and hopefully learn how to do better than I had, and one day, get to where I was the person I want to be and living the life I want to live.
+That I would keep trying, and hopefully learn how to do better than I had, and one day, get to where I was the person I wanted to be and living the life I wanted to live.
 That I would keep trying, even if I never got there.

 And I don’t mean trying to be a saint.
 I swear too much, for a start.
 And perfection is a myth.
 And there are people I don’t like, and things I am impatient with.
 My intention is not to spend my life giving without limits or boundaries or regard for my own feelings.
 There are rare times when I have been in a state where I have genuinely lost control.
 I have regrets, and shame, and aspects of myself I wish were better.